 How SOAR helps:

-- Determine threat status: Based on user behavior and IP data, SOAR decides whether the login is likely malicious.
+- Determine threat status: Based on user behavior context and IP data, SOAR decides whether the login is likely malicious.

 Video: IP address investigation with SOAR